-In the past we’ve told you the way to enable or disable Remote Desktop connection and troubleshoot it when it disconnects frequently.
-While using this Remote Desktop feature on Windows 10/8.1, one might encounter a The logon attempt failed error.
-When you connect the system remotely using another iteration like Windows 7, it may work perfectly but with Windows 10/8.1, one might get this error.
+In the past, we’ve told you the way to enable or disable the Remote Desktop connection and troubleshoot it when it disconnects frequently.
+While using this Remote Desktop feature on Windows 11/10, one might encounter a The logon attempt failed error.
+When you connect the system remotely using another version like Windows 7, it may work perfectly, but with Windows 11/10/8.1, one might get this error.

 In order to fix this hitch, we first ensured that Windows Firewall was set to turn off.
-We also tried to use Remote Desktop Modern App but it made no differences in the situation.
+We also tried to use Remote Desktop Modern App, but it made no difference in the situation.
 This solution mentioned on a Technet thread suggests a method, which can fix this issue.

 The logon attempt failed for Remote Connections

-2. In the above shown window, click on Allow an app or feature through Windows Firewall, you’ll got below shown window.
+2. In the above-shown window, click on Allow an app or feature through Windows Firewall, you’ll get the below-shown window.
 Click Change settings first then in the Allowed apps and features section, scroll down the list to look for Remote Desktop app and put a check mark against it.
 Click OK.